Some call the capital of Catalonia Europe’s adult Disneyland of Europe, yet you’re coming to Barcelona with kids.

 Buying online using the button below gives you a 10% discount on window rates.

 The Magic Fountain

-A can’t miss for your little ones if you don’t might getting a bit wet.
-Right at the foot of the glorious Palacio Nacional is this 20 minute Magic Fountain show and its 3620 water jets and 4760 lights.
+The Magic Fountain of Montjuïc is a can’t-miss for your little ones if you don’t mind getting a bit wet.
+Right at the foot of the glorious Palacio Nacional is this 20-minute Magic Fountain show and its 3620 water jets and 4760 lights.

-It’s all synchronized to a musical score with shows varying from classical to modern pop.
+It’s all synchronized to a musical score, with shows varying from classical to modern pop.
 I haven’t heard of a disappointed kid yet.
 Check the Magic Fountain calendar for more information on times.

 Tibidabo Amusement Park

-Get a 10% discount off window rates booking with Barcelona Tourisme using the button below.
+Get a 5% discount off window rates booking with Barcelona Tourisme using the button below.
 Tickets also include bus tickets from Plaça Catalunya.

 At feeding time the 118 foot ocean tank holding massive sharks, rays, penguins, and other large fish is a must.
-In all your family will see over 11,000 animals made up up 450 species.
+In all your family will see over 11,000 animals made up of 450 species.

 It’s the most educational aquarium dedicated to Mediterranean marine life in the world.